Man arrested on suspicion of murder after woman stabbed to death in Sunderland

-A man is being held on suspicion of murder after a woman was stabbed to death in a Sunderland house.
+A man is being held on suspicion of murder after a woman, believed to be a mum-of-two, was stabbed to death in a Sunderland house.

-At 12.10am today police received a report of concern for a woman at an address in Hylton Castle in the city.
+At 12.10am today police received a report of concern for a woman at an home in Kirkwall Close, in Castletown.

 Emergency services attended and found a woman with fatal knife injuries.